L2N6H5B3/ProPresenter-StageToStage-Stage-Display/README.md

 ## Configuration and Use
-config.txt stores all configuration information relating to the app.
-Use config.txt to configure the IP/Hostname, ports, and passwords to use with StageToStage.
+StageToStage uses a ".properties" file for configuration information.
+Simply open config.properties just like you would any other text file to configure the IP/Hostname, ports, and passwords to use with StageToStage.

 **Quick-Exit:** To quick-exit the app, use "Q" on your keyboard while the app is in focus

+## New Features
+* **New!** StageToStage has now migrated away from ".txt" file reading to a ".properties" file, allowing for an error-free experience.
+Simply open config.properties just like you would any other text file.
+* **New!** Auto IP scan mode (with specific pre-set port) is now available!
+Simply specify the port to search inside config.properties, and set auto-scan to yes and StageToStage will search your local network for a machine running ProPresenter.

 ## Upcoming Features